CodeBellator/Job-Application-Website/README.md

-Application form using html and css
+Application form using HTML and CSS